ActivityWatch/activitywatch/README.md

 ### Server

 `aw-server` is the official implementation of the core service which the other ActivityWatch services interact with.
-It provides a datastore and serves the web interface developed in the *aw-webui* project (which provides the frontend part of the webapp).
+It provides a REST API to a datastore and query engine.
+It also serves the web interface developed in the `aw-webui` project (which provides the frontend part of the webapp).

-The webapp includes basic data visualization (WIP), data browsing and export, and has a lot more planned for it.
+The REST API includes:

+ - Access to a datastore suitable for timeseries/timeperiod-data
+ - A query engine and language for such data

+The webapp includes:

+ - Data visualization & browser
+ - Query explorer
+ - Export functionality
+   - Import is not currently implemented, see [issue #103](https://github.com/ActivityWatch/activitywatch/issues/103).

 ### Watchers

- - `aw-watcher-afk` - can be used to log the presence/absence of user activity from keyboard and mouse input
+ - `aw-watcher-afk` - logs the presence/absence of user activity from keyboard and mouse input
- - `aw-watcher-window` - can be used to log the currently active application and it's window title
+ - `aw-watcher-window` - logs the currently active application and it's window title
- - `aw-watcher-web` - can be used to increase the logging detail when browsing the web by collecting the URL and title of the active tab (your web history with superpowers)
+ - `aw-watcher-web` - logs your web browsing in better detail (notably the URL in addition to the title of the page)

 ### Libraries